femboy1/primey/README.md

 ## Installation

 To install `primey`, clone the repository or download a build.
+It requires a C compiler and `zip`.

 > Note: `primey` only works on POSIX-compliant systems due to usage of `pthreads`.